CapricanDRJ/HadesStarCommunityData/docs/corp/ea7879fd9cbed37b260ec2bf39339786942fb34216036a90e107ba525f5924e1/index.md

 ```
 Here to have fun!
 Daily Private RS.
 Bi-weekly WS.
 Looking for <b>acti
 ve</b> players to participate in corp red/white stars.
 Join our disco
-rd for easier coordination and fun!}
+rd for easier coordination and fun!
 ```
 ### [Discord](https://discord.gg/3CBQRhpWmV)
 ### Whitestar Bonus ❌